 "All they got on their end was the gender and the sizes," Hall said of the information that was passed along.

-Page 2 of 2 - With that information in hand, the Kennedy family got really excited about the project.
+With that information in hand, the Kennedy family got really excited about the project.

 "One day I got off practice and went down to Grandma and Grandpa's house, and she was unloading a bunch of shoes from the van," said Kyle Kennedy, who is a grandson of Wayne and Bette and helped deliver shoes Thursday.